pillforge/documentation/source/index.rst

 When the modules have all been tested and debugged on the Debugger Board, they must be attached to the 30-pin miniature connectors on the flex band.
-REMEMBER, slot A is designated for the :ref:`Power Module <Module Ref>`, slot C is designated for the MCU, and the :ref:`Wireless Module <Module Ref>` is docked on top of the MCU.
+There is a small black circle on each module that must be aligned with the small white circle located on each slot of the Flexible Circuit.
+REMEMBER, slot A is designated for the :ref:`Power Management Module`, slot C is designated for the MCU, and the :ref:`Wireless Module` is docked on top of the MCU.
 The band must then be plugged into the debugger board and the application must be installed